Experian: History

 The company has its origins in Credit Data Corporation, a business which was acquired by TRW Inc. in 1968, and subsequently renamed TRW Information Services.

 In November 1996, TRW sold the unit, as Experian, to Bain Capital and Thomas H. Lee Partners.
 Just one month later, the two firms sold Experian to The Great Universal Stores Limited in Manchester, England, a retail conglomerate with millions of customers paying for goods on credit (later renamed GUS).
 GUS merged its own credit-information business, CCN, which at the time was the largest credit-service company in the UK, into Experian.

 In October 2006, Experian was demerged from GUS and listed on the London Stock Exchange.

 In August 2005, Experian accepted a settlement with the Federal Trade Commission (FTC) over charges that Experian had violated a previous settlement with the FTC.
 The FTC alleged that ads for the "free credit report" did not adequately disclose that Experian customers would automatically be enrolled in Experian's $79.95 credit-monitoring program.

 In January 2008, Experian announced that it would cut more than 200 jobs at its Nottingham office.

 Experian shut down its Canadian operations on 14 April 2009.

+In 2013, the company acquired 41st Parameter and AdTruth.

 In March 2017, the U.S. Consumer Financial Protection Bureau fined Experian $3 million for providing invalid credit scores to consumers.

 In October 2017, Experian acquired Clarity Services, a credit bureau specialising in alternative consumer data.

+In May 2024, Experian acquired a strategic minority in Reward, a UK-based customer engagement and commerce media technology company.
+In February 2026, Reward was acquired by Rezolve AI, a NASDAQ-listed global commerce and AI company.

 In October 2024, Experian agreed to acquire Brazilian digital fraud prevention provider ClearSale for $350 million.

 In October 2025, Experian shut down its Dutch operations after receiving a €2.7 million fine from the Dutch Data Protection Authority for illegally processing credit reference data on Dutch consumers.